 - Direct subsidized loans are made to eligible students who demonstrate financial need.
 The college will determine the amount you can borrow based on your need, dependency status, and college credits completed.
-You will not have to pay interest on this type of loan as long as you are attending school at least half-time, during the first six months after you leave school, or during a period in which you have qualified for a deferment or postponement of loan payments.
+You will not have to pay interest on this type of loan as long as you are attending school at least half-time, during the first six months after you leave school, or during a period in which you have qualified for a deferment of loan payments.

 - Direct unsubsidized loans are made to eligible students without a required demonstration of financial need.
 The college will determine the amount you can borrow based on dependency status and college credits completed.
 You must pay the interest on this type of loan, even while you are in school.

 - Direct Plus loans are made to parents of dependent students who wish to borrow money to help pay for their student's education.
 For more information, visit the Federal Student Aid website.

 - Prorated Loans